 Ptosis, or a drooping eyelid, can affect patients of any age, though the condition tends to be age-related.
 As you age, the skin and muscles around your eyes lose their natural elasticity, causing the lid to droop and block your vision.
 In mild cases, ptosis simply causes you to appear drowsy.
 However, eyelid drooping can cause issues with your vision in the long term.
-At Fishman & Sheridan eyeCare Specialists, we provide specialized treatment plans for a range of eyelid disorders at our three conveniently located offices in Clermont, Eustis, and Leesburg, FL.
-Our skilled eye doctors, Dr. Jeffrey A. Sheridan and Dr. Craig D. Fishman, can perform eyelid surgery to improve your vision and restore your youthful appearance.
+At Sheridan eyeCare Specialists, we provide specialized treatment plans for a range of eyelid disorders at our three conveniently located offices in Clermont, Eustis, and Leesburg, FL.
+Our skilled eye doctors, Dr. Jeffrey A. Sheridan, can perform eyelid surgery to improve your vision and restore your youthful appearance.

 The most obvious sign of ptosis is a drooping eyelid.
 It can affect one or both eyes.
 Depending on the severity, you may have difficulty seeing, causing you to tilt your head back or raise your eyebrows to see clearly.
 Over time, these habits can cause head and neck issues.